 Title X agencies are required to implement CPEP-meaning they must provide an opportunity for community participation in the development, implementation, and evaluation of their Title X programs.
-CPEP has a very broad purpose to: achieve community understanding of the objectives of a Title X program, inform the community of the availability of services, and promote continued participation in Title X.
+CPEP has a very broad purpose to: achieve community understanding of the objectives of a Title X program, inform the community of the availability of services, and promote continued participation in Title X by persons to whom family planning services may be beneficial.

 In comparison, the I&E materials review is much more narrowly defined.
-The purpose of the I&E materials review process is to ensure that informational and educational materials developed or made available under the project reflect the education and cultural backgrounds of the intended population and are suitable for the intended population or community.
+The purpose of the I&E materials review process is to ensure that informational and educational materials developed or made available under the project are suitable for the intended population or community.